 While there’s no longer a risk like that, many all in ones can communicate over the internet.
 While there is little risk with these communications, there are a few things to keep in mind when hooking up devices to your network.

 For example, chatty protocols such as Bonjour or WSD can be turned off.
-They make all wireless devices and cloud apps work without much interaction, which is nice.
-On the other hand, you should consider whether everybody with a smart phone within 100 feet needs to know your printer is ready to print.
-Turning off the extra features on the all in one is something that should be considered on a case by case basis.
+Wireless devices and cloud apps are easier to setup with these protocols enabled.
+Which is nice.
+On the other hand, you should consider whether everybody with a smart phone within 100 feet really needs to know your printer is ready to print.
+Turning off the extra features is something that should be considered on a case by case basis.
 In most cases manual settings can be entered for cloud services and printing apps to still work.

 Another way to keep your printer from communicating with the internet is leaving the gateway and DNS addresses empty.
 Of course, could services and apps won’t work with this method.
 Unless you’re running a bank from your home or office, this may be overdoing it a bit.